mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets1.md

    &nbsp;

-2. Write a function `compose(*funcs)` that returns a closure.
+2. Write a function `compose(*funcs)` that accepts a variable number of function references and returns a closure.
 The closure should compose the functions (i.e., apply them in sequence from right to left).

    Example usage: